 Before visiting this city, read more about the sights of Shiraz and the attractions of the city.

 Although the exact date of its construction is unknown, many stories about Eram Garden of Shiraz have been written in travelogues of western travelers who passed by Shiraz in 17th and 18th Centuries.
 According to authentic historical documents, the garden was built during the Seljuk Era following the order of Sultan Sanjar, but this was not the end, and in later centuries, Shiraz rulers restored various parts of it.

 In Qajar era (19th C) during the reign of Nasser al-Din Shah, the garden became part of the royal estate and was given to the rulers of Shiraz, therefore a new mansion was designed and founded by Hussein Ali Khan Nasir al-Molk.

 Two unique features of the Eram Garden of Shiraz are the variety of vegetation and the architecture employed in construction of Mansion which follows a complex of different styles such as Achamenid pillar capitals, Zandieh architecture and Qajar external tile work decorations.

-one of the most colorful mosques of Iran with one of the most beautiful tile work and architecture typical from the Qajar era with extensive colored glass wrok in its decoration.
+One of the most colorful mosques of Iran with one of the most beautiful tile work and architecture typical from the Qajar era and extensive colored glass work in its decoration.
 The mosque was built in 1888 by Nasir al Mulk a famous Qajar prince.